ZahraBehzad/IOT-RaspberryPi-SevenSegment/README.md

 # 7-Segment Display Control with Raspberry Pi

-A Python script to cycle through digits 0-9 on a 7-segment display using Raspberry Pi.
+This is a Python script to cycle through digits 0-9 on a 7-segment display using Raspberry Pi.

 ## Hardware Requirements
 - Raspberry Pi 4 model B